St. Lucia estuary and iSimangaliso Wetland Park guide

-Hluhluwe – Imfolozi Game Reserve
+5. Hluhluwe – Imfolozi Game Reserve

 Getting there: the iSimangaliso Wetland Park is situated in the northern region of KwaZulu-Natal, with the nearest international airport being King Shaka (Durban) and the closest regional airport at Richards Bay.
 For those driving themselves, the Park’s gates are accessible from two major tarred roads, the N2 and the R22.
-Traveling from the south, take the N2 north, traveling north of the Mtunzini toll plaza.
+Travelling from the south, take the N2 north, travelling north of the Mtunzini toll plaza.
 The southernmost Park entrance is Maphelane, accessible from the Kwambonambi junction.
 To visit the Eastern Shores and Western Shores sections (and the town of St Lucia), turn off the N2 at Mtubatuba.
 The R22 branches off the N2 at Hluhluwe, with directions showing the way to the False Bay gate.
 Further north along the R22, the D820 on the left leads to uMkhuze’s Ophansi Gate.
 To reach Sodwana Bay, Lake Sibaya and the Coastal Forest sections, the turn off from the R22 is at Mbazwana.
 The northernmost section of the Park, Kosi Bay, is accessed via the town of Manguzi/KwaNgwanase.